 Regardless of your discipline of study, you could find something of interest in our varied collections and the volunteering programmes outlined below can help develop various transferrable skills that will enhance any CV.

 Whether you hope to hear about opportunities for volunteering or work experience or you just don't want to miss out on news about our events and activities, sign up to our Student Newsletter.

-In June 2011, The Hunterian introduced regular public gallery tours led by student MUSEs (Museum University Student Educators) under the Club 21 work related learning programme created by the University’s Careers Service.
-Since then, the programme has gone from strength to strength.
+The Hunterian offers regular public gallery tours led by volunteer student MuSEs (Museum Student Educators) as a work related learning programme.
 The popular 30-minute tours offer an excellent learning experience to the students and a unique interpretative perspective on our collections for our visitors.
-The public response has been extremely enthusiastic.

 I like the feeling of knowing you have had an impact on someone else’s day and made their visit more enjoyable.
 It is also good to feel part of a larger organisation different from everyday university life.